oroinc/documentation/backend/setup/dev-environment/index.rst

 Setup Application Environment
 -----------------------------

-Please, follow **Step 1: Environment Setup** and **Step 2: Pre-installation Environment Configuration** of the :ref:`Installation Guide <install-for-dev>` to set up the environment for your custom application.
+Please, follow the :ref:`Environment Setup for Community Edition <environment-setup-community>` or :ref:`Environment Setup for Enterprise Edition <environment-setup-enterprise>` to set up the environment for your custom Oro application.

 .. note:: If the OS on your development machine is other than CentOS, consider using a virtual machine running on CentOS to create the environment for your custom application.